Old Wives’ Tales About Baby Gender: 20 Fun Clues - Baby Chick

 18. Your Blood Pressure

-A study found that the higher a pregnant woman’s blood pressure is 26 weeks before she conceived, the more likely she is to have a boy.1 So, if you had a doctor’s appointment before trying to get pregnant, look at the paperwork they gave you and see what they recorded your blood pressure as — it could be the scientific clue to whether you’re having a little girl or boy.
+A study found that the higher a pregnant woman’s blood pressure is 26 weeks before she conceived, the more likely she is to have a boy.1 So, if you had a doctor’s appointment before trying to get pregnant, look at the paperwork they gave you and see what they recorded your blood pressure as.
+It could be a clue to whether you’re having a little girl or boy.

 19. Partner’s Weight Gain